RobinLinus/capira-dist/README.md

 Capira uses the [LTI Standard](https://www.imsglobal.org/activity/learning-tools-interoperability) to connect with your LMS.

 - Your Launch-URL is the root URL of your Capira Server (i.e. https://my-capira-server.com/)
 - LTI uses a Key and Secret for authentication of your LMS.
+You can configure them in your `config.js`

 ### Moodle
 - [Moodle 3.0](https://docs.moodle.org/30/en/External_tool_settings)